-Spring growing conditions were considered warmer and dryer than normal with several heat spikes.
-Conditions resulted in accelerated hazelnut tree growth 1 to 2 weeks ahead of average.
-The severely cut trees produced many sucker shoots from which 4 to 6 will be selected during the 2016-2017 dormant season for continued growth.
-Field run nut weight was 0, 39.7 and 43.4 lb/tree for the severely pruned, detailed pruned and non-pruned treatments, respectively.
+Spring weather conditions for 2017 were considered cool and wet but with more normal plant growth relative to time of year.
+The severely cut trees produced many sucker shoots in 2016 where 4 to 6 were selected during the 2016-2017 dormant season for continued growth.
+Although a handful of nuts were produced in 2017 they were not harvested.
+Catkins were observed to form on these shoots in the fall of 2017.
+Field run nut weight was 0, 34.1 and 34.6 lb/tree for the severely pruned, detailed pruned and non-pruned treatments, respectively.
 Yield data, however, were normalized for moisture content to make year to year comparisons.
-Average dry weight yield per tree increased for all but severely pruned treatments.
-The change in yield from 2015 to 2016 was also not significantly different between the non-pruned and detailed pruned treatments (excluding the severely pruned treatment).
+Average dry weight yield per tree decreased for all but severely pruned trees (Table 1 and Figure 1) but was not significantly different between the non-pruned and detailed pruned treatments.
+The change in yield from 2016 to 2017 was also not significantly different between the non-pruned and detailed pruned treatments (excluding the severely pruned treatment).